great-northern-diver/loon/website/md/learn_states.md

   * Abstract dimensions take on a value at plot creation time.

   * The value of abstract dimensions can be changed when changing the dominant states for a dimension together.
-For the dimension `n`, the dominant states are always the data states `x` and `y`, or `data`.
+The dominant states for the displays are: `x` for the histogram, `x` and `y` for the scatterplot, `data` for the serialaxes display, and for the graph display `nodes` is dominant for `n` dimensional states and `from` and `to` are dominant for the `p` dimensional states.

 <R>
 	      p <- l_plot(iris, color=iris$Species)